rdacomp/CollapseOS/tools/cfspack/README.md

 # cfspack

-A tool/library to pack a directory into a CFS blob and unpack a CFS blob into a directory.
+A tool/library to pack files into a CFS blob and unpack a CFS blob into a directory.

 ## Usage